Roughly 13 million Americans have both Medicare and Medicaid coverage.

 Discover integrated care choices online

 The SCAN Foundation created My Care, My Choice to help duals in California discover the integrated care options available to them through an easy-to-use online decision support tool.
-With support from the U.S. Administration for Community Living (ACL), NCOA is working to expand this tool into additional states, starting with Ohio in late 2021.
+With support from the U.S. Administration for Community Living (ACL), NCOA expanded this tool into Ohio in 2021, and will be adding Michigan in 2022.
 Visit mycaremychoice.org to explore more.

 Dual eligibles and ACOs